y-sunflower/r2typ/README.md

-# rtyp: An R package for generating Typst markup
+# r2typ: An R package for generating Typst markup

-`{rtyp}` lets you generate Typst markup using R functions.
+`{r2typ}` lets you generate Typst markup using R functions.
 It supports all of the following:

 - ✅ almost **all** Typst functions
 - ✅ **conversions** from R to Typst (`NULL` -> `none`, `TRUE` -> `true`, etc.)